 Property owners and businesses have a duty to provide a safe environment for people on their property.
 If they fail to do so and someone is injured in result, they may be held liable for the injured person’s medical expenses, pain and suffering and lost wages.

-The Haggard Law Firm has successfully represented families in a wide variety of premises liability cases against private businesses and homes and public institutions, including beatings and muggings in parking lots; injuries on construction sites; accidents in common areas, and slip and fall accidents.
+The Haggard Law Firm has successfully represented families in a wide variety of premises liability cases against private businesses and homes and public institutions, violent criminal acts on commercial properties; injuries on construction sites; accidents in common areas, negligent or inadequate security, and slip and fall accidents.